apache/arrow-site/_posts/2025-01-10-arrow-result-transfer.md

 A streamable data format is one that can be processed sequentially, one chunk at a time, without waiting for the full dataset.
 When data is being transmitted in a streamable format, the receiving system can begin processing it as soon as the first chunk arrives.
 This can speed up data transfer in several ways: transfer time can overlap with processing time; the receiving system can use memory more efficiently; and multiple streams can be transferred in parallel, speeding up transmission, deserialization, and processing.

 CSV is an example of a streamable data format, because the column names (if included) are in a header at the top of the file, and the lines in the file can be processed sequentially.
-Parquet and ORC are examples of data formats that do not enable streaming, because the schema and other metadata, which are required to process the data, are held in a footer at the bottom of the file, making it necessary to download the entire file before any processing can begin.
+Parquet and ORC are examples of data formats that do not enable streaming, because the schema and other metadata, which are required to process the data, are held in a footer at the bottom of the file, making it necessary to download the entire file (or seek to the end of the file and download the footer separately) before any processing can begin.[^4]

 Arrow is a streamable data format.
 A dataset can be represented in Arrow as a sequence of record batches that all have the same schema.
 Arrow defines a [streaming format](https://arrow.apache.org/docs/format/Columnar.html#ipc-streaming-format){:target="_blank"} consisting of the schema followed by one or more record batches.
 A system receiving an Arrow stream can process the record batches sequentially as they arrive.